 - I’m an uprooted Georgia Peach🍑, who currently lives in Washington, DC

-- I am getting my Master’s in International Training and Education at American University #GoEagles🦅
+- I got my Master’s in International Training and Education at American University #GoEagles🦅

-- I am a loving dog mom to a three-year old cockapoo named Chino
+- I am a loving dog mom to a four-year old cockapoo named Chino

 - I loooove foreign languages; I speak Spanish, French and I’m learning Portuguese

 - Wanderlust = LIFE, I’ve been to 28 countries, and I am so excited about adding more

 - I have romantic feelings for queso + margaritas🍹